 The USDA has a separate independent division, the National Appeals Division (NAD), that specifically serves the purpose of challenging certain agency decisions.
-As we will outline, the NAD governs only certain agencies within the USDA (e.g., RBCS, RMA, RD, NRCS).
-Other agencies have their own appeals process (e.g., NIFA, AMS).
+As we will outline, the NAD governs only certain agencies within the USDA (e.g., NRCS (National Resources Conservation Service), FSA (Farm Service Agency), RD (Rural Development), RBS (Rural Business-Cooperative Service), or RMA (Risk Management Agency).
+Other agencies have their own appeals process (e.g., NIFA (National Institute of Food and Agriculture) or AMS (Agriculture Marketing Service).
 It is critical that organizations follow the appeal process that applies to their specific USDA grant AND that they do it within the required timeframe.